bugfest/exif-companion/README.md

 ### Generate XMP metadata with standard EXIF regions attributes

-These files/sidecars can be used to import regions in photo management applications like [Immich](https://github.com/immich-app/immich)
+These image files or sidecars can be used to import regions in photo management applications like [Immich](https://github.com/immich-app/immich)

 ## Compatible input formats

-- ACDSee (since version `0.0.1`)
+- ACDSee (since version `1.0.0`)

 ## Install